Monday, 26 October 2015

 Cream Orange Tip (Ixias alticola)

 This is an interesting butterfly.
-If you have seen a "Yellow Orange Tip" butterfly in person, you will realise that its yellow patch/band actually looks more orangey than yellow.
+If you have seen a "Yellow Orange Tip" butterfly in person, you will realise that its yellow FW patch/band actually looks more orangey than yellow.
 Despite trying many types of settings, the orangey color continues to turned up yellow.
 Since it has been spotted in Fraser's Hill, it could have been instead a male "Cream Orange Tip" (Ixias alticola) as described by Kirton (2014) fieldguide.

 Common Banded Demon (Notocrypta paralysos)